-For Fall 2020, the LARES Office is serving students virtually and appointments can be scheduled via iAdvise.
-LARES tutors are also available to meet virtually to provide assistance with writing, math, and chemistry courses.
+The LARES Office is serving students virtually and in-person and appointments can be scheduled via iAdvise.
+LARES tutors are also available to provide assistance with writing, math, and chemistry courses.
 Contact the appropriate tutor to schedule a session: https://lares.uic.edu/services/tutoring/